 As with Part A, patients are responsible for 20% of charges after meeting the deductible, and there is no cap on out-of-pocket expenses.
 Dental, vision and hearing benefits are not available.
 Part B does not include prescription drug coverage; beneficiaries are required to enroll in a separate prescription drug plan (Part D) of their choice.
 Monthly premiums for those can range from $5-$100, depending on an individual’s routine prescription medications.

-The third option is to forego original Medicare benefits and enroll in a Medicare Advantage plan, also known as Part C. These plans are alternatives to original Medicare that are serviced by private insurance companies.
+The third option is to forego traditional Medicare benefits and enroll in a Medicare Advantage plan, also known as Part C. These plans are alternatives to traditional Medicare that are serviced by private insurance companies.
 While the plans provide out-of-pocket maximums, they also restrict patients by using provider networks and requiring prior authorizations for many services.

 Beneficiaries are still responsible for paying the Part B premium in addition to any premium for the Medicare Advantage plan, but most plans boast low monthly premiums, ranging from $0-$30.
 The Kaiser Family Foundation found that, in 2023, 73% of those enrolled in Medicare Advantage plans with prescription drug coverage paid no other premiums outside of the Part B premium.